NSLDS

 As part of the financial aid packaging process, a school must verify that a student is not in default of a student loan or owes a refund or repayment on a federal grant.
 The school must also determine that the student has not exceeded their annual and aggregate federal Stafford loan limits.
 All this information can be found through NSLDS in the student’s financial aid history.

-- Partial Match – If the student’s Social Security Number (SSN) is in the NSLDS database, but the first name and date of birth don’t match, then no financial aid history will be reported.
+- Partial Match – If the student’s Social Security number (SSN) is in the NSLDS database, but the first name and date of birth don’t match, then no financial aid history will be reported.

 Transfer Students – Checking the Financial Aid History